-ISO 35001 Biorisk Management: A Practical Guide for Laboratories and Research Facilities
+ISO 35001 Biorisk Management: A Comprehensive Approach for Laboratories and Research Facilities

 What is ISO 35001:2019?

 ISO 35001:2019 is the international standard for biorisk management, published by the International Organization for Standardization (ISO).
 It provides a systematic framework for managing risks associated with biological agents and toxins in laboratories and related facilities.
-Developed to replace earlier guidance documents like the WHO Laboratory Biosafety Manual, ISO 35001 offers a more comprehensive and integrated approach to biosafety and biosecurity.
+Rather than replacing key guidance documents such as the WHO Laboratory Biosafety Manual, ISO 35001 is designed to align biosafety management with broader risk- and quality-management systems.
+It provides a comprehensive, integrated framework that complements existing biosafety resources while ensuring consistency with other organisational management structures.
 The standard applies to any organization working with biological materials, from research institutions to industrial biotechnology companies.
 It was created to address the growing complexity of biological hazards and the need for consistent, high-quality biorisk management practices worldwide.
-Unlike previous guidance, ISO 35001 emphasizes a risk-based approach, requiring organizations to identify, assess, and control biological risks systematically.
+ISO 35001 emphasizes a risk-based approach, requiring organizations to identify, assess, and control biological risks systematically.
 This includes both biosafety (protecting workers and the environment) and biosecurity (preventing misuse of biological agents).
-The standard integrates with other management systems and can be certified by accredited bodies, providing assurance to stakeholders that biorisk management meets international best practices.
+Although formal certification to ISO 35001 is not yet available, adhering to the standard is widely regarded as best practice.
+It is already required for certain high-containment facilities — such as those handling poliovirus — and provides a robust, structured framework for any organisation managing biological hazards.

 Key takeaway: ISO 35001 provides a systematic, risk-based approach to managing biological hazards that protects workers, the public, and the environment.